-The University Honors Program is a campus-wide academic enrichment program for especially talented undergraduate students in all majors and disciplines.
-The program fosters excellence in critical thinking, personal creativity, intellectual development, and independent research.
-The University Honors Program offers courses that are stimulating and challenging.
+The Honors College offers courses that are stimulating and challenging.
 Many Honors course offerings are through Honors sections taught in regular departments, so students should check the catalog course listings for each department.
-All courses offered for Honors credit each semester are also listed on the Honors website (http://www.uah.edu/honors).
+Honors students need to be advised by the Honors advisor.
+All courses offered for Honors credit each semester are also listed on the Honors website.
 Other courses include special interdisciplinary seminars, opportunities for internships, independent study and research, including the opportunity to work closely with faculty on the required Honors Thesis.

-Admission to the program is via an application found on the Honors website.
+Admission to the Honors College is via an application found on the Honors website.
 Students accepted to the program typically have a high school GPA of 3.5 or higher, with a minimum composite score of 28 on the ACT or 1200 on the first two sections of the SAT.
-The program also makes individual assessments based on other factors, including essays and personal interviews.
-Currently enrolled UAH and transfer students with a college GPA of 3.3 or higher may apply.
-Any student interested in determining his or her eligibility should contact the Honors Office.
+The College also makes individual assessments based on other factors, including essays and personal interviews.
+Currently enrolled UAH and transfer students with a college GPA of 3.25 or higher may apply.
+Any student interested in determining his or her eligibility should contact the Honors College.
 Honors students are required to meet with the Honors Office once per year for Honors advisement.

-Participating students also benefit from the interaction the Honors Program affords with other talented and highly motivated students.
-Honors housing is available in Frank Franz Hall and Charger Village.
-The Honors Program also offers enjoyable extracurricular activities, including social events, a mentoring program for incoming Honors freshmen, community service projects, and leadership opportunities.
+Participating students also benefit from the interaction the Honors College affords with other talented and highly motivated students.
+Honors housing is available in Frank Franz Hall The Honors College also offers additional benefits to students, such as enjoyable extracurricular activities, a mentoring program for incoming Honors freshmen, personal advisement, community service projects, and leadership opportunities.